Your turtle keeps begging, and you keep feeding. Your head starts to wonder, “Just how much food should I feed my turtle?!” Here’s the answer.

 With baby turtles, it can be quite easy to overfeed them, so I would err on the side of caution, and be quite strict with the amount of pellets that you feed them.

 The best times of the day for feedings are usually during mornings and afternoons.
+When it comes to buying food, check out why I buy my turtle food on Chewy.

 Can You Overfeed A Turtle?